What is Hazard Mitigation?

 Yuma County created its previous Mitigation Plan in accordance with the requirements of the Federal Stafford Act, the National Flood Insurance Act, and 44 Code of Federal Regulations (CFR).
 The last plan was approved by FEMA in 2010, and was adopted by the County Board of Supervisors and municipalities within Yuma County.
 These plans must be updated and approved by FEMA every five years.

-Yuma County and its participating jurisdictions (the Cities of San Luis, Somerton, and Yuma; Town of Wellton), the Cocopah Tribe, and other agencies and organizations are now in the process of updating the County-wide Hazard Mitigation Plan and expect to have it approved by FEMA in 2018.
+Yuma County and its participating jurisdictions (the Cities of San Luis, Somerton, and Yuma; Town of Wellton), the Cocopah Tribe, have now complete and received approval from FEMA for the County-wide Hazard Mitigation Plan.

 Plan participants will benefit from this project by: